The Comprehensive Primary Care Update

 - All lectures and skills development workshops are led by clinical faculty from Harvard Medical School, Massachusetts General Hospital, and other Harvard-affiliated hospitals.
 Faculty are leaders in more than 30 fields of medicine.

 - The learning experience is active and personalized.
-In addition to interactive lectures that span all major areas of primary care, you can choose from more than 48 knowledge- and skills-advancement workshops to customize a learning experience ideally suited to your specific interests.
+In addition to interactive lectures that span all major areas of primary care, you can choose from 36 knowledge and skills advancement workshops to customize a learning experience ideally suited to your specific interests.

 Guidance to Optimize Diagnosis, Treatment, and Clinical Outcomes